lamlamnt/MARL_CTP/README.md

 Things that will be changed in the future if needed
 <br>-Write a jittable version of Delauney triangulation if environment creation becomes a bottleneck

+Future:
+<br>-Add an extra constructor to CTPGraphRealisation so that it's possible to sample blocking prob given a CTPGraph.

 Things that needed to be done to extend to multi-agent:
 <br>-A way to automatically choose the multiple origins and goals for the agents (random?)